Government of Canada Announces Expansion of Rouge National Urban Park!

-Situated in close proximity to 20 percent of Canada’s population, Rouge National Urban Park supports Canada’s National Conservation Plan by providing unprecedented opportunities for a broad diversity of Canadians to learn about and connect with the park’s natural, cultural and agricultural heritage, and serves as a gateway for discovering Canada’s incredible network of protected areas.
+- Situated in close proximity to 20 per cent of Canada’s population, Rouge National Urban Park will create unprecedented opportunities for Canadians to connect with the country’s vast network of protected heritage areas.

 - The Rouge National Urban Park Act was passed by the House of Commons on January 26, 2015, and by the Senate on April 2, 2015; it received Royal Assent from the Governor General on April 23, 2015.
 The Act came into force – formally establishing Rouge National Urban Park – via Order-in-Council on May 15, 2015.
 The Act is tailor-made to provide the Rouge with its strongest ever protections.